avkliskova/sverona.github.io/content/blog/nabla.md

 The proof of this theorem requires tools from functional analysis such as the Riesz representation theorem and the Hahn-Banach theorem.
+While analogs of these results have been shown{{% sidenote %}}
+Huseynov, Adil.
+"The Riesz representation theorem on time scales."
+_Mathematical and Computer Modelling_ 55, no. 3-4 (2012): 1570-1579.
-While analogs of these results have been shown for time scales (see [Huseynov 2012],) generalizing the Universal Approximation Theorem to time scales is beyond the scope of this paper.
+{{%/sidenote %}} for time scales, generalizing the Universal Approximation Theorem to time scales is beyond the scope of this paper.